-If you intend to present an article to an Annual or a Special Town Meeting use the forms shown below and review these suggestions that may help you with the process:
+If you intend to present an article to an Annual or a Special Town Meeting, please use the forms shown below and review these suggestions:

-- Make sure you check the date that the warrant closes -- the Town Clerk's Office will have these dates.
+- Make sure you check the date that the warrant closes -- the Town Clerk's Office will be able to provide these dates.
 Allow time to gather the necessary signatures in support of your article.
 You will need 10 certified signatures of registered voters for an Annual Town Meeting, 100 for a scheduled Special Town Meeting, and 200 to call a Special Town Meeting.

 - A registered voter must be able to read the proposed warrant article when signing.
 Signatures should appear on the petition with the proposed warrant article.
 Do not attach separate signature pages.
 It is important that you demonstrate the signers had an opportunity to read and understand the proposed article.
 You cannot demonstrate this if signature pages are submitted which do not contain the proposed article on one side or the other.
 Circulate as many petition forms as necessary to get the required number of signatures.

 - If you need more space for your article than is available on the front of the form, attach an additional page or pages to each petition and be sure to clearly indicate on the front page that the warrant article continues on another page.
 It is important that you demonstrate that the signers had an opportunity to review the entire proposed warrant article at the time of signing.